Prevention Prize

 Youth Innovation in Drug and Addiction Prevention

 The Pompidou Group believes that meaningful youth participation improves the chances of successful drug and addiction prevention for reducing drug-related harm and creating healthier citizens and communities across Europe.
-Since its launch in 2004, the Pompidou Group Prevention Prize has been awarded every two years to innovative projects led by young people for young people.
+Since its launch in 2004, the Pompidou Group Prevention Prize has been awarded to innovative projects led by young people for young people.
 The Prize seeks to recognise outstanding drug and addiction prevention projects that involve young people in the development, implementation and decision-making processes.

 The application process